Toshiba Aurex System 15: Two Ways to Tango in the Present

 A Wi-Fi extender (shown here attached to a battery pack) and a Bluetooth controller for extra fun.

-This unedited photo was taken with the DJI-Ryze Tello at 15 meters up in the air.
+This unedited photo was taken with the DJI-Ryze Tello at 15 meters above the ground.

 You could dress-up the Ryze Tello with skins to make your unit stand-out!!